peonMQ/MQRemote/README.md

 ```
 /rc group <message>        - Send a command to the group channel excluding self
 /rc +self group <message>  - Send a command to the group channel message including self
+/rc group name <message>   - Send a command to the group channel to the specific named character
 ```

 ##### Raid Channel